-Lankford presses lingering 'questions' regarding 2020 presidential election 'need to be answered'
+Lankford insists lingering questions about 2020 presidential election 'need to be answered'

-He says GOP senators challenging election results want 10 days to probe them
+'None of us are trying to overthrow an election,' Oklahoma Republican insists on 'Outnumbered Overtime'

-There are lingering "questions" about the 2020 presidential election results that need to be "answered," Sen. James Lankford, R-Okla., said on Monday.
+There are lingering questions about the 2020 presidential election results that need to be answered," Sen. James Lankford, R-Okla., told Fox News Monday.

 Lankford said that the GOP senators challenging election results want 10 days to investigate them.

-"Give it 10 days, pull a commission together quickly like what was done in 1877 when there were three states challenged then, pull this 15-member commission together, give it 10 days to pull the results back, and then give it back to the states."
+"Pull a commission together quickly, like what was done in 1877 when there were three states challenged then, pull this 15-member commission together, give it 10 days to pull the results back, and then give it back to the states," he said.

 HOUSE REPUBLICANS PRESSURE SENATE GOP TO OBJECT TO ELECTORAL COLLEGE CERTIFICATION IN AT LEAST 3 STATES

-House Republicans are growing concerned that if Republican senators don’t object to at least three states during the Jan.
-6 certification of the presidential election results, the effort will be "worthless," sources told Fox News.
+House Republicans are growing concerned that if Republican senators don’t object to the election results in at least three states during the Jan.
+6 certification meeting of Congress, the effort will be "worthless," sources told Fox News.

-Last month, Sen. Josh Hawley, R-Mo., was the first Republican senator to commit to objecting to the election results, specifically in Pennsylvania, while a group of GOP senators led by Sen. Ted Cruz, R-Texas, on Saturday said they would object to the certification unless there was an emergency 10-day audit of the results by an electoral commission.

-But House Republican sources told Fox News Sunday that there is a growing concern that the Republican senators will not object to enough states to make a difference in the outcome of the 2020 presidential election, which has been called in favor of President-elect Joe Biden since November.

 Two House Republican officials told Fox News that more than 100 GOP House members will object to the election results in Arizona, Georgia, Michigan, Pennsylvania, Nevada and Wisconsin.